 We have decades of experience with environmental group claims and have been involved with some of the most high-profile cases in recent years.
 Some of our cases include:

 As one of the biggest personal injury law firms in the country, we have the expertise and the resources to handle group claims of all sizes and covering a wide range of issues.
-We have 15 offices around the UK so we can help you wherever you are based.
+We have offices across the UK so we can help you wherever you are based.

 Our team will keep you updated with the progress of your case and explain every development in plain English.
 We understand that your claim is about more than just compensation and, if needed, our support and rehabilitation coordinators can help you access any rehabilitation to aid your recovery.